IntoCpp/Charlie-PCE-R/README.md

 All of that is then printed on the screen.
 A set of data exists in French for the "FRA" option.
 Translation done mostly using 'DeepL Translate' that I can recommend.

 ## More options and customization
+The things described here could be added in this service with a pull request.
+Or on your PC if you just clone the repo and use the 'paranoia.py' scripts from the command line.

-(This text is from my original Python doc)
+(This following is from my original Python doc)

 A great fun of the game is how it keeps things simple, fast, and let you do all sorts of crazy stuff.
 And that includes coming up with your own mutant powers, buttons and secret society.
 The book often says,  "suggested list of...".
 Mongoos Publishing is comming out with more of them soon I read.